 Can hypnosis cure dental phobia?

-Hypnosis can be really useful if you have both a needle phobia and a medical phobia (which makes you reluctant to try sedation).
-Guided imagery can be used if you prefer distraction, and hypnosis in conjunction with systematic needle desensitisation if you prefer a monitoring coping style (see Monitoring vs Blunting for more info).
+Hypnosis can be really useful if you have both a fear of injections and a medical phobia.
+A medical phobia may make you reluctant to try sedation as a way of accepting dental injections.
+In this case, a hypnosis technique called “guided imagery” can be used instead of sedation if you prefer distraction, and hypnosis in conjunction with systematic needle desensitisation if you prefer a monitoring coping style (see Monitoring vs Blunting for more info).

 What other applications of hypnosis are there in dentistry?